dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 will just replace the node and use the same IP address.

 * `kubectl delete node ...`
+* Restore the certificates onto this new node using the above sample scripting; this will ensure that you avoid any tls errors when etcd starts up.
 * run kubespray/cluster.yml `--limit x`
   * see note above about running with `limit x` in the "Add a new worker node section"

 ## Upgrading a node

 You can always use the kubespray cluster-upgrade.yml playbook to upgrade all nodes in your Kubernetes cluster.
-This playbook upgrades your Kubernetes cluster one node at a time; it will drain/cordone nodes as it performs the upgrade.
+This playbook upgrades your Kubernetes cluster one master at a time and 20% of the workers at a time and will drain/cordone nodes as it performs the upgrade.

 Before running the cluster-upgrade.yml playbook, ensure that all nodes can be drained.
 Draining